ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

         removeMin():
-            min = getMin()       // Remember the current minimum, to return in the end. swap(0, size-1)      // Swap the last element into the first position. heap.remove(size-1)  // Remove the last element from the array size = size - 1      // and decrease the size. siftDown(0)          // Put the new root in its correct place. return min
+            min = getMin()       // Remember the current minimum, to return in the end. swap(0, size-1)      // Swap the last element into the first position. heap.remove(size-1)  // Remove the last element from the array, size -= 1            // and decrease the size. siftDown(0)          // Put the new root in its correct place. return min